radiodan/radiodan-client.js/docs/api/rgb-led.md

 ### colour

 The colour of the light you would like emitted.
 Colours are represented as an array of RGB colours, from 0-255.

-### emit

-Declares whether the LED should be lit or not.
-Accepts a boolean.
+When all colours at 0, the LED will be unlit.

 ### transition